 Hey, I'm Tiger.
 I live in Denver, Colorado with my pup Niko.
-I'm currently consulting enterprises on technology and machine learning, running a deep learning study group, reading a lot of books, and building models to win sports bets.
+I just wrapped up the W20 YC batch building a \~stealth\~ startup.
+I also spend time running a deep learning study group, reading books, and building models to win sports bets.

 In early 2018 I started this site to help myself think more effectively.
 I spent a lot of time studying, but was frustrated by how much and how quickly I ended up forgetting.